The Variety of Integrable Killing Tensors on the 3-Sphere: Properties of algebraic curvature tensors

-\begin{definition} We call an algebraic curvature tensor on $V$ \dfn{diagonal} in a basis $e_i$ if it is diagonal as an element of $\End(\Lambda^2V)$ with respect to the associated basis $e_i\wedge e_j$, $i<j$.
-We call it \dfn{diagonalisable} if it is diagonalisable under the adjoint action of $\SOG(V)$ on $\Lambda^2V$, i.\,e.\ under the subgroup $\pi\bigl(\SOG(V)\bigr)\subset\SOG(\Lambda^2V)$. \end{definition} Of course, being a symmetric endomorphism on $\Lambda^2V$, an algebraic curvature tensor is always diagonalisable under the full group $\SOG(\Lambda^2V)$. \begin{proposition}[Diagonalisability criterion] An algebraic curvature tensor is diagonalisable if and only if it is aligned and $W_+$ has the same characteristic polynomial as $W_-$. \end{proposition} \begin{proof} Consider an aligned algebraic curvature tensor and suppose that $W_+$ has the same characteristic polynomial as $W_-$.
-Then we can find a transformation \eqref{eq:trafos} such that, as $3\times3$ matrices, $W_+=W_-$.
+\begin{Proposition}[diagonalisability criterion] An algebraic curvature tensor is diagonalisable if and only if it is aligned and $W_+$ has the same characteristic polynomial as $W_-$. \end{Proposition} \begin{proof} Consider an aligned algebraic curvature tensor and suppose that $W_+$ has the same characteristic polynomial as $W_-$.
+Then we can f\/ind a transformation \eqref{eq:trafos} such that, as $3\times3$ matrices, $W_+=W_-$.
 The condition $W_-T_\mp=T_\pm W_+$ then implies that $T_\pm$ can be simultaneously diagonalised with $W_+=W_-$.
 This means we can assume without loss of generality that

 for $\alpha=1,2,3$ in \eqref{eq:aligned}, so that \eqref{eq:components} reads